gourryinverse/kernel_user_pages/vmalloc/Readme.md

 sudo insmod ukm.ko

 ## Generating incorrect results
-Launch tester, which calls the driver to kmalloc and vmap memory.
+Launch tester, which calls the driver to vmalloc memory.
 It then sends an IOCTL to begin testing access.

-During this access, it will access the vmap'd pages for about 1,000,000 iterations and return to the user process, where it will sleep for a second or two before repeating.
+During this access, it will access the vmalloc'd pages for about 1,000,000 iterations and return to the user process, where it will sleep for a second or two before repeating.